 Best for: Northern Lights and every winter activity you can imagine

 Sassy tip: Day trips are the best way to get out of the city to see the natural wonders.
 Since this is the low season, do your research on the ground and book whilst you’re there.

-Portugal has been one of hottest travel destinations of 2018, and rightly so.
-It’s cheaper than its Western European counterparts, and a lot less busy.
+Portugal remains a hot travel destination, and rightly so.
+It’s cheaper than its Western European counterparts and a lot less busy.
 And if you’re lucky, much warmer too.
 However, Lisbon is a large, hilly city so a little chill in the air won’t hurt whilst gallivanting around town.
-The city’s charm opens your days up to design, architecture, art, a thriving nightlife, and breathtaking city views that you will need to work for.
+The city’s charm opens your days up to design, architecture, art, a thriving nightlife and breathtaking city views that you will need to work for.